Ronaldo missing from Real Madrid kit photos

 Speculation over the future of Cristiano Ronaldo is likely to build after the Portugal star was not among the players pictured as part of the release of Real Madrid's new kits for 2018-2019.

-The new home and away shirts for next season were shown on Wednesday (AEST), modelled by players including club captain Sergio Ramos, Marcelo, Keylor Navas, Toni Kroos and Isco.
+The new home and away shirts for next season were shown on Wednesday (NZST), modelled by players including club captain Sergio Ramos, Marcelo, Keylor Navas, Toni Kroos and Isco.

 Ronaldo did not feature but Gareth Bale, who admitted after the UEFA Champions League final that he is considering his future, was used in the photos and accompanying video.